aborruso/json2xml/README.md

 # JSON2XML

-A python tool to convert a JSON source to XML output
+A commandline tool, written python and based on xmltodict, to convert a JSON source to XML output

-# Note
+Run it in this way

+    json2xml input.json

+It will produce `output.xml` file.

+---

 Inspired by this script http://tripsintech.com/xml-to-json-python-script-also-json-to-xml/